The-OpenROAD-Project/OpenLane/docs/source/tutorials/digital_guide.md

 This will add the LEF abstract representation of the macroblock.
 This abstraction file contains only layers required by tools.
 In contrast, GDS contains all of the layers and is used to generate the final GDS file.
 Mismatches between these files is not allowed.
-It is the users' responsibility to ensure that they match.
+It is the responsibility of the users to ensure that they match.

 :::{warning}
 Check for name collisions between the blackboxed macroblocks that have the same name but different parameters,